Raunakkkkk/Portfolio-Website/README.md

 - **Tilt.js:** Enables interactive tilting of elements, adding a playful and dynamic aspect to the design.
 - **Scroll Reveal:** Animates elements as they become visible within the viewport, enhancing the user experience.
 - **Font Awesome:** Integrates a wide range of icons, contributing to visual enhancements and iconography.
-- **JSON:** Facilitates data storage and retrieval in a structured format, enhancing flexibility in content management.

 ## 📬 Contact